Complete Characterization of Entanglement Embezzlement: Entanglement embezzlement

-\textit{Entanglement embezzlement ---} As mentioned in the introduction, it is impossible to create additional entanglement with $\locc$ alone~\cite{VPRK97, PV07, CG19, CLP17}.
-If $\rho\in\md(A'B')$ is an entangled state, this implies that there cannot exist a $\psi\in\pure(AB)$ and a channel $\mN\in\locc(AB\to A A' BB')$ such that $\mN(\psi)=\psi\otimes\rho$, because this would increase the total amount of entanglement.
-It might however be possible to \textit{approximate} $\psi\otimes\rho$ in the sense that $d(\psi\to\psi\otimes\rho)\le\varepsilon$ for a small $\varepsilon$.
+As mentioned in the introduction, it is impossible to create additional entanglement with $\locc$ alone~\cite{VPRK97, PV07, CG19, CLP17}.
+If $\rho\in\md(A'B')$ is an entangled state, this implies that there cannot exist a $\psi\in\pure(AB)$ and a channel $\mN\in\locc(AB\to A BA'B')$ such that $\mN(\psi)=\psi\otimes\rho$, because this would increase the total amount of entanglement between systems $AA'$ and $BB'$ with respect to any additive entanglement measure.
+It might however be possible to \textit{approximate} $\psi\otimes\rho$ in the sense that $T(\psi\to\psi\otimes\rho)\le\varepsilon$ for a small $\varepsilon$.
 In this case, it is hard to distinguish $\psi\otimes\rho$ from the approximation.
 By keeping the systems $A'B'$, one would thus embezzle entanglement from the owner of $\psi$ - and if one would be able to make $\varepsilon$ arbitrarily small, it would be impossible to detect.